Property Leadership Frequently Asked Questions

 Can I receive rent by direct deposit?

 Yes, you will receive all deposits directly to your bank account.
-You can find the form under the “Forms” section under “Property Leadership.”
+It is the only method of payment we offer.
 Every owner must complete and sign the direct deposit form and attach a copy of a voided check from the bank account you wish to use.

 Will I receive a monthly statement?